 Sexual Harassment is a serious violation of an employee's rights and is protected under federal and state law.
 Although the perpetrator may consider his or her behavior harmless or even funny, the victim of sexual harassment is often demeaned and humiliated.
 Consulting an experienced employment lawyer can help you protect yourself and understand your rights under the law.

 At Mirabella, Kincaid, Frederick & Mirabella, LLC, we provide vigorous and skilled representation for sexual harassment victims on a contingency-fee basis.
-Contact us today at 630-665-7300 to schedule a free consultation.
+Contact us today at 630-665-7300 to schedule a consultation.
 We serve clients in Chicago, Illinois and surrounding areas, including DuPage County, Cook County, Will County, Kendall County, and Lake County.